-The River Arts District (RAD) is definitely a favorite place for couples to explore since friendly artists love to show you the process of creating their amazing creations.
+Exploring the River Arts District (RAD) near downtown Asheville and Biltmore is so much fun.
+Meet friendly world-class artists who love to show you the process of making their amazing creations.
 After getting the story behind the art, you can take home the perfect souvenir and expand or begin your art collection - with something in all price ranges!
-Or get them to custom design something just for you.
+Discover 200 artists in 22 buildings, creating high-quality fine art of every variety.

 The "River Arts District" sandwich board signs are easy to spot along the small triangle of streets and avenues with road names such as Clingman, Depot, Haywood, Lyman, Riverside and Roberts.
 See and download a map at the bottom of this page.

 Tips for Exploring the River Arts District in Asheville

-Since this is a transforming industrial area, many of the buildings are converted warehouses.
+- Since this is a transforming industrial area, many of the buildings are converted warehouses.
 You'll be very surprised to see the amazing art hidden inside these modest and architecturally fun buildings.